These functions are found in the "Extras" → "Debugging" menu.

 This tool-function forces a garbage collect operation to be triggered immediately, and thereby freeing any unreferenced operating system resources.
 When those resources get collected, a finalize function is called automatically, which closes the associated operating system handle.
 Use this, if you have the feeling that the system is using many file, window, socket or other handles.

 Notice: the automatic memory management can of course only free memory which is completely unreachable.
 This means that objects which are still referenced by other referenced objects will not be reclaimed.
 In expecco, one such "top level" referrer is usually the result log/execution trace of the previous execution(s).

 This is the storage you see when inspecting pin values after an execution.
 For example, if a socket or file handle is stored in this execution trace, AND this handle was not properly closed (either because the suite simply forgot to close it, or because the test was aborted and the suite provided no close in its post-action), then the handle might be stored in the log, and is therefore never closed automatically.

-Notice that this behavior is not a bug: it is often very useful to have external connections still open when looking at the activity-log, because in many contexts you can inspect and interact with the connection if it is still open (remember that objects in remote machines are only references via handles, which are invalid, if the underlying bridge connection gets closed).
-This is especially useful in the inspector tool.
+This behavior is not a bug: it is often very useful to have external connections still open when looking at the activity-log, because in many contexts you can inspect and interact with the connection if it is still open (remember that objects in remote machines are only references via handles, which are invalid, if the underlying bridge connection gets closed).
+This is especially useful for UI connections and in the inspector tool.